kt-alt/nginx-proxy-manager/README.md

 - forward port: `pihole_port`
 - "gear button":  `rewrite ^/$ /admin break;`

-In the above location represents the originating path "/", pihole is the destination machine, and "gear button" is where you would put the code that would normally go into the nginx.conf's server {...}.
+In the above location represents the originating path "/", pihole is the destination machine, and "gear button" is where you would put the code that would normally go into the nginx.conf's location {...}.

 ## Manual Configuration of Nginx as a Reverse Proxy